Professor-G/pyBIA/docs/source/Examples.rst

 	prediction = models.predict(new_data, model, target='WATER_DEER')

 This prediction will either be 'WATER_DEER' or 'OTHER'.
-Note that we had to set  target='WATER_DEER', as by default if the prediction comes out positive, the output is 'DIFFUSE' as the original goal of detecting diffuse Lyman-alpha emission.
+Note that we had to set  target='WATER_DEER', as by default if the prediction comes out positive, the output is 'DIFFUSE' as per the original goal of detecting diffuse Lyman-alpha emission.

 Example 2: Green Bean Galaxies (3 filters)
 -----------

 In this example we will adapt pyBIA for Green Bean Galaxy detection in the SDSS footprint.
-As SDSS images in 3 bands, we will stack all three channels to create one colorized image.
-As we will train our model with 3 band images, our input data when making predictions must also have all 3 channels.
+As SDSS images in 3 bands, we will stack all three channels to create one colorized image; therefore our input data when making predictions must also contain all 3 channels.